omcnicoll/omcnicoll.github.io/_posts/TheSxaWAy/2019-04-02-The-SXA-Way-Cloning-Rendering-Deep-Dive.markdown

 categories: Sitecore
 ---

-Our adventure begins directly after the sucessful installation of SXA 1.8.
+Our adventure begins directly after the successful installation of SXA 1.8.
 While we could take a look at what SXA offers out of the box, as a developer, I always find that getting my hands dirty allows me to learn the fastest.
 With that in mind, we're going to go ahead and create a new Hero rendering.
 This rendering (for now) will be a simple image spanning the width of the viewport with a title field.

 Traditionally in Sitecore development, you would begin by creating your template and rendering items manually, but this is SXA, and luckily for us Sitecore powershell extensions now run supreme.
 As such, our first step will be to use a script to clone the promo rendering.[*Why are we cloning promo?*]({{ site.baseurl }}/2019/Why-Clone-Promo/)